 · Registration: please check in at the registration table prior to going to your child’s round location.
 Registration is located at the main entrance to the high school in the Commons (cafeteria), which is in the North Building.
 At registration, you will also receive your child’s t-shirt.

-o Second grade: Library (South Building, second floor - outside and across from registration.)
+o Second grade: Library (South Building, first floor –outside and across from registration.)

 o Fourth grade: Auditorium (North Building, first floor.
 Down hallway past registration.)

-o Fifth grade: due to the large number of participants this year, all fifth graders will compete at either 3:20pm or 3:55pm.
+o Fifth grade: All fifth graders will compete at 3:55pm.
 Locations vary, but will be either the library, lecture hall or auditorium.
-Please see the schedule for your child's team and location.
+Please see the attached schedule for your child’s team and location.

 · Bee Round Etiquette: families and friends are welcome to watch the Bee rounds, but it is important that they are quiet.
 Participants must be able to hear the words clearly in order to spell them.
 In addition, if you are waiting for a round outside of the room, please remember that sound travels easily and is distracting for participants.
 Please keep voices down outside of the rooms while you wait.